yimingpeng/rl-library/trunk/rl-competition/README.txt

 ----------------------------------------------------
 7 :: RUNNING YOUR FIRST CONSOLE EXPERIMENT
 ----------------------------------------------------
 Running a console experiment is very similar to running a graphical experiment, you need to choose a trainer and an agent.
 By default, the trainers are set to run 10 episodes of mountain car.
-In order to run Tetris, Helicopter, or Polyathlon go into the src/ directory and uncomment the appropriate lines, and then type "make" back in the trainer's home directory.
+In order to run Tetris, or Helicopter (not Polyathlon) go into the src/ directory and uncomment the appropriate lines, and then type "make" back in the trainer's home directory.

 To run the default mountain car experiment, open two terminal windows: